dd32/td-gh-ex/readme.txt

 - All dummy content from Unsplash.com was replaced
 - Added new sanitization functions for some of the Customizer's elements
 - Fixed transparent menu when the page has not a header image assigned.

+= Version 1.1.1 =
+- Fixed error in init.php so the servers with older PHP version can handle the empty() method.